-Discretion and maintaining one’s stations were two other characteristics that needed to be acquired by those in training besides not be overly familiar with superiors.
-A lady’s maid was considered an upper servant, and she was often present when sensitive conversations occurred.
-This meant she frequently knew and kept secrets that involved her mistress or the entire household.
-If such secrets got out they could greatly affect the standing of her mistress or the family, and, so, therefore, discretion needed to be maintained at all times.
-Additionally, because of the close and intimate relationship a lady’s maid enjoyed, she might forget her position and “begin to act and talk as if [she] were amongst those equal to [herself] in station and respectability.”
+Discretion and maintaining one’s stations were two other characteristics that needed to be acquired by those in training.
+Because her importance in the household she was often present when sensitive conversations occurred, This meant she frequently knew and kept secrets that involved her mistress or the entire household.
+If such secrets got out, they could greatly affect the standing of her mistress or the family, and, so, therefore, discretion needed to always be maintained.
+Moreover, a lady’s maid could not be overly familiar with her superiors as she was still a servant, even if if she was considered an upper servant.
+Having this type of a close and intimate relationship meant she might forget her position and “begin to act and talk as if [she] were amongst those equal to [herself] in station and respectability.”
 This was great breech of conduct and one writer noted how important it was to for a lady’s maid to maintain her proper station:

 “If you fail here, your place will soon be forfeited, and you will gain a character for impertinence, which is the worst thing that can stand in your way in procuring another [job].”